shamsundarsk/gyon/AI_IDEA_GENERATOR_MODULE.md

 ## ✅ Implementation Complete

-A fully functional, self-contained AI idea generator module has been added to API Roulette.
+A fully functional, self-contained AI idea generator module has been added to Gyon.
 This module uses Ollama (local LLM) to generate creative hackathon project ideas by combining random APIs.

 ## 📦 What Was Built